Angineer/Angineer.github.io/_projects/Robot.md

 Around the same time, I bought some motor driver circuit components and got the motors spinning via an Arduino.
 Because one of the goals of the project was to build things from scratch and avoid kits, I chose to buy an L298 H-bridge chip and assemble the circuit myself on a solderless breadboard.
 You can see the result here:

-(video)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9edvnC940w0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 To finish out the steering components, I pulled the wheels off an RC car and bought some steel rod and connectors at--you guessed it--McGuckins.
-A little assembly and the robot was finally on the move: [the steel box design](https://youtu.be/j0Zf290-C6U).
+A little assembly and the robot was finally on the move:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/j0Zf290-C6U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 As you can probably tell, the steering hardware was pretty shoddy at this point.
 I think it's safe to describe it as a "learning experience."

 One main issue I ran into during this phase was the weight of the robot.
 The steel box and lead acid battery put some real strain on the drive motors and steering hardware.
 Once again, McGuckins came to my rescue in the form of a new chassis, which was a plastic box.
 In addition to being much lighter than the steel one, this box allows you to see what's happening inside, which is kind of cool.